Grief journeys are as unique as relationships

 We currently offer Drop-In Support Groups on a monthly basis in a variety of locations to help meet the ongoing needs of bereaved individuals in the community.
 New members are welcome to join at any time and there is no registration required.
 These groups afford people the opportunity to meet in a safe environment with other people experiencing grief and loss.
 There is a facilitator to offer support.

 Throughout the year, we offer a variety of workshops related to grief and loss issues.

-Newly Bereaved Workshop: This workshop is offered on a bimonthly basis, and is for adults who have a lost a loved one within the past 1-3 months.
+Good Grief Workshop: This workshop is for adults who have a lost a loved one within the past 1-3 months.
 This workshop provides education on the grief experience following the first few weeks and months after a death.
 We cover understanding common grief reactions, coping strategies, self-care throughout the grief process and beyond, and the uniqueness of your grief experience.